CISecurity/ControlsAssessmentSpecification/control-6/control-6.1.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Network
+	* - Users
-	  - Detect
+	  - Protect
-	  - 2, 3
+	  - 1, 2, 3

 Dependencies
 ------------
-* Sub-control 1.5: Maintain Asset Inventory Information
+* None

 Inputs
 ------
 #.
-The list of endpoints
-#.
-The list of network time sources/NTP servers
+Enterprise process for granting access to enterprise assets

 Operations
 ----------
 #.
-From the list of endpoints, filter to collect the list of those servers and network devices that should be configured.
+Check to see if Input 1 exists
 	#.
-From the list of servers/network devices, collect each endpoint's network time configuration
+If the enterprise has an access granting process, M1 = 1
 	#.
-Collect the list of servers/network devices whose network time configuration does not include a network time source.
+If the enterprise does not have an access granting process, M1 = 0
+#.
+Using Input 1, check to see if the process, includes at a minimum, a way to grant access upon new hire, rights grat, and role change of a user.
+	#.
+For each element that is include, assign a value of 1.
+Sum the value of the elemnts included.
+(M2)

 Measures
 --------
-* M1 = Count of endpoints
+* M1 = Output of Operation 1
-* M2 = Count of endpoints configured to synchronize with NTP servers
+* M2 = Count of elements included in the access granting process
-* M3 = Count of endpoints whose network time configuration does not include an approved network time source
-* M4(i) = (For each endpoint "i" collected in Operation 1) 1 when the number of configured NTP servers >= 3; 0 otherwise.
-* M5 = List of endpoints configured to synchronize with NTP servers
-* M6 = List of endpoints whose network time configuration does not include an approved network time source

 Metrics
 -------

-NTP Compliance Coverage
+If M1 is 0, the safeguard receives a failing score.
+The other metric don't apply.

+Completeness of Process
 ^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of endpoints using at least 3 synchronized time sources to the total
+	  - | The percentage of elements included in the access granting process
-	    | set of endpoints
 	* - **Calculation**
-	  - :code:`(SUM from i=1..M2 (M4(i)) / M2)`
+	  - :code:`M2 / 3`

 .. history
 .. authors